AlessandroSteri/HLPA/README.md

 val it = () : unit
 -
 ```
-Since now in the current state there are two premises you can choose wich to target by a tactic, let's choose to apply tacIf on formula **2.** :
+Since now in the current state there are two premises you can choose which to target by a tactic, let's choose to apply tacIf on formula **2.** :
 ```
 - by(Rule.tacIf 2);
 1. {x = 0}skip{_a}